k0k0pelli/timetracker/README.md

 TimeTracker is intended for the personal use on the computer where it is installed.
 By default, there are no security mechanisms switched on protecting your data.
-Thus, it is recommendable that the TimeTracker web application is only accessible from your local machine, which can be achieved by defining the necessary Firewall rules on your operating system (please check Google for how to to it).
+Thus, it is recommendable that the TimeTracker web application is only accessible from your local machine, which can be achieved by defining the necessary Firewall rules on your operating system (please check Google for how to do it).

 Nevertheless, there may be cases in which you like to access TimeTracker from different devices.
 In this case, you can activate an authentication mechanism and define the credentials for the user which is allowed to sing-in.
 If you like to